 - Tom Hundley, senior editor, Pulitzer Center

-The Pulitzer Center’s Tom Hundley and Joan Woods will share tips, best practices and no-nos for pitching a story and securing funding for your reporting.
-We will share the Pulitzer Center’s process for submitting reporting project proposals and give feedback on your story pitches.
+The Pulitzer Center's Tom Hundley and Joan Woods will be joined by Ann Marie Valentine of IWMF to share tips, best practices and no-nos for pitching a story and securing funding for your reporting.
+We will share the Pulitzer Center's and IWMF's process for submitting reporting project proposals and give feedback on your story pitches.

 3) Women Photograph/Photographers of Color: Challenges and Resources

 - Daniella Zalcman, freelance journalist, founder Women Photograph

 - Jennifer Samuel, associate photo editor, National Geographic